vsushko/workspace/redis.md

 - Record stores only one or two attributes
 - Used only for creating relations between different records
 - The record is only used for time series data

+Set Use Cases
+- enforcing uniqueness of any value
+- creating a relationship between different records
+- finding common attributes between different things
+- general list of elements where order doesn't matter